Particular/docs.particular.net/nservicebus/sql-persistence/saga_finder_sqlpersistence_[2,).partial.md

 ### context

-Used to ensure the concurrency metadata is stored in the current session
+Used to ensure the concurrency metadata is stored in the current session.

 #### whereClause